How to conduct research for your Term Paper

 Make sure you keep a note of the source of all materials that you use throughout your research as you go along.
 This will needed for citations and to create your reference list and bibliography at the end of your paper.
 Further details are available on the Referencing page.
 Please note, plagiarism is a serious violation of the College Honor Code.

-Please see your Professor or the College Librarian if you require any help with your research.
+Please see your Professor or the College Library Assistant if you require any help with your research.